 Jillian S. Caddell is an experienced UK-based researcher, teacher, and writer.
+In September 2019, she will join the English faculty of the University of Kent as lecturer in 19th-century American literature.
 In 2015, Jill received her Ph.D. in English at Cornell University, where her dissertation received the Guilford Prize for Highest Achievement in English Prose.
 She specializes in American literature of the long nineteenth century, with a focus on issues of geography, genre, race, and gender.
 In her interdisciplinary research and teaching, Jill is interested in understanding the relationships between literature, history, and place.
 Her dissertation, for example, examines literary confrontations with the Civil War to ask how the war affected Americans’ sense of place and national belonging.
 (See the Research page for more.)
 Her scholarly work has appeared in the June 2014 issue of New England Quarterly; the collection Literary Cultures of the American Civil War (University of Georgia Press, August 2016); J19: The Journal of Nineteenth-Century Americanists; and is forthcoming in Picturing Eloquence: The Civil War in Word and Image (University of Georgia Press).
 She has also written occasional pieces on the afterlives of Civil War culture and contemporary art for Apollo: The International Art Magazine and The Junket.
 In 2018, in response to a desire for students to engage with nontraditional media, Jill created The Book Light, a podcast dedicated to illuminating works of classic literature.
 Read more about the podcast here.

 At Cornell, Jill was an active member and leader of the Nineteenth-Century American Reading Group, where she planned an annual conference and brought many Americanist speakers to campus.
 In addition, Jill served as President of the English Graduate Student Organization and attended the Cornell Library’s inaugural immersion program for humanities students.
 She has won several university awards, including the Shin Fellowship for Excellence in Research and Pedagogy, the Alan Young-Bryant Summer Dissertation Research Fellowship, and the Moses Coit Tyler Prize for best essay in history, literature, or folklore.